 5 Ways to Use Mindfulness to Reduce Anxiety

-Mindfulness involves more than five components or methods.
-These five aptly capture the essence of what mindfulness is and how you can use it in your life to lessen anxiety’s negative impact.
+Mindfulness as a practice, a way of being and doing and living, can be learned and developed.
+Of course it involves more than five components or methods, but these five aptly capture the essence of what mindfulness is and how you can use it in your life to lessen anxiety’s negative impact.

 1.Mindfulness is something you do, especially when you’re just beginning to know mindfulness.
 Beyond the “doing,” mindfulness becomes a way of being.
 It’s a lifestyle, and one without anxiety at the forefront.
 When mindfulness replaces anxiety as our lifestyle, we develop new ways of thinking, feeling, and behaving.
 Our state of being is calm rather than agitated and stressed.